deependujha/Legendary-Conv-Nets/02_AlexNet/readme.md

 - They also used the **dropout layers, that prevented their model from overfitting**.

+- `AlexNet` also used `Local Response Normalization`, which is basically a way to normalize values in the channels (since relu activation output has no max limit).
+But, many researchers have found this method to **not to be so effective**.

 - The model is trained on the Imagenet dataset.
 The Imagenet dataset has almost 14 million images across a thousand classes.